 As a freelancer, you will also have to setup a good workflow to make sure you don’t waste time on managing the business side of freelancing.
 Here are a few suggestions of software that will help you.

 To save yourself some time, I suggest that you get a workflow for billing your clients and keep some accounting.
 I’d say that Freshbooks is perfect for that.
+You may even want to check out automated expense report software if you find yourself traveling frequently or making a lot of business expenses that won’t be tracked by Freshbooks.

 As a freelancers, you’ll have no manager to tell you what to do and push you, you’ll have to push yoursel.
 For that, I have found that writing down your tasks in the form of to-do list is an awesome way.
 There are many softwares for keeping to-do lists, but I can strongly suggest using Remember the Milk.